queenkjuul/ryzen-control-center/README.md

 Distributed under the terms of the GNU General Public License Version 3 (GNU GPL v3)

 AMD, Ryzen, and the AMD logo are trademarks of Advanced Micro Devices, Inc.; this project claims no rights to these trademarks.

----

-Normally I just release everything under something permissive, e.g. MIT or CC0.
-However, I plan to copy documentation from the RyzenAdj Wiki, and RyzenAdj is under GPLv3, and I might technically be taking "source code" from RyzenAdj in the form of the Wiki contents.

-IANAL so I'll just stick with GPLv3.
-You win this one, Stallman.